*

 One thing is for sure and essential… “Keepin’ it fresh.”

-Fresh content is unique and engaging, and Google likes that.
+Fresh content is current and engaging, and Google prefers that.

 How do you do that?
 Let us find out below together!
 It’s tricky, tricky, tr, tr, tr, tricky!